12oman/lecture-notes/lectures/ET/week3.md

 * how might it change social/cultural relationships?

 document your concept with sketches, diagrams, or whatever, and prepare a 5-min presentation for next week.

----

-## more stuff to check out

-* **readings**:
-  - "more is different" by philip warren anderson
-  - excerpts from larry niven's "ringworld"
-  - iain m. banks' "culture" novels

-* **visual references**:
-  - orbital megastructures in sci-fi
-  - nasa concept art for space habitats
-  - speculative engineering diagrams

----